 If you’re starting a new business, you probably know how complicated it can be to keep up with the latest filing and compliance regulations.
-Annual reports are one of the most common types of documents filed by LLCs and other businesses, but the rules about annual reports can be surprisingly unclear.
+Annual reports are one of the most common types of documents filed by LLCs, C-Corps and other businesses, but the rules about annual reports can be surprisingly confusing.
+With regulations different in each state, things get tricky fast for businesses that operate in multiple states.

-We put this article together to help business owners understand what annual reports are and when you’re required to file them.
+In this article, we'll explain what you need to know about annual reports as a startup or small business founder.
 Firstbase Agent automatically tracks annual report deadlines and other ongoing compliance requirements — click here to sign up and let us take the headache out of your annual reports.

-Annual reports provide a snapshot of your business operations as well as any changes that occurred in the previous year.
+Annual reports are filings that provide a snapshot of your business operations as well as any changes that occurred in the previous year.
 The specific requirements vary from state to state, but most annual reports contain similar information.

 Annual reports are a key compliance requirement for companies that do business in the United States.
 While they don’t take very long to fill out, deadlines can be hard to follow and businesses can face serious consequences if they fail to meet their obligations.